kametepe/docker-swarm-nodejs/README.md

 EXPOSE 8080
 CMD [ "node", "/usr/src/app/index" ]
 ```
+#### Build the Docker image

-To build a docker image of our newly testimony Node.js app from this docker file instructions we’ll write docker build command line, where our Dockerfile file is located:
+To build a docker image of our newly awesome Node.js app from the docker file instructions; we’ll write the docker build command line, where our Dockerfile file is located:

 ```bash
 $ docker build -t testimony .
 ```

+#### Let's run
-Now we have a docker image of our simple (and testimony) Node.js app, and we can create containers from that image.
+Now we have a docker image of our simple (and awesome) Node.js app, and we can create containers from that image.

 Let's say we want 20 running containers of that image and all behind a load balancing server.
 For our HTTP server we’ll use HAProxy that will listen to port 85